Mexico City Metro: Major incidents

 On 20 October 1975, two trains crashed in Viaducto station while both were going towards Tasqueña station.
 The first was stopped picking up passengers when it was hit by another train that did not stop in time.
 According to official reports, from 31 to 39 people died, and between 71 and 119 were injured.
 After the crash, automatic signals were incorporated to all lines.

 On 18 September 2009, a man was vandalizing the walls of Balderas station with a marker before being confronted by a police officer.
 He took out a gun and killed the officer and a construction worker who tried to disarm him, and injured 5 others.

 On 4 May 2015, two trains heading towards Politécnico station on Line 5 crashed in Oceanía station.
-The first was leaving to Aragón station which was requested to stop and wait, while the second did not deactivate the autopilot and crashed it at the end of the platform.
+The first was leaving to Aragón station and was requested to stop and wait, while the second did not deactivate the autopilot and crashed into it at the end of the platform.
 12 people were injured.

 On 10 March 2020, two trains heading towards Observatorio station on Line 1 crashed in Tacubaya station.
 The first train was parked at the platform when it was hit by another train that was coming in reverse.
 1 person died and 41 were injured, all inside the second train, as people in the parked train had been evacuated moments before the crash.

 On 9 January 2021, the Central Control Center serving lines 1 to 6 caught fire.
 During the fire, a female police officer was killed due to a fall in the building.
 All the stations on those lines temporarily remained closed and provisional transport service was provided by city buses and police vehicles.
 According to the Metro authorities, the service in lines 4, 5, and 6 would be normalized in days, while that in lines 1, 2, and 3 in several months.

 On 3 May 2021, a train was traveling on Line 12 between the Olivos and Tezonco stations when a girder supporting the overpass on which the train was traveling collapsed, killing 26 and injuring more than 70.
 Service on Line 12 was later suspended, while STC warned residents to avoid the site of the collapse.

 On 7 January 2023 at 09:16 local time, two trains collided between Potrero and La Raza stations on Line 3, killing one and injuring 57.
+In addition to other minor events, city officials said that this accident was a result of sabotage to the Fourth Transformation platform to affect the image of Claudia Sheinbaum, then mayor of the city and a potential candidate on the 2024 Mexican general election.